 Compared to the Cinque Terre: The Cinque Terre is the perfect example of a 3+ rated tour.
-Our most common comment about the Cinque Terre walk and other tours rated 3+ is “More challenging than I expected but I am glad I did it”.
+Our most common comment about the Cinque Terre hike and other tours rated 3+ is “More challenging than I expected but I am glad I did it”.
 This tour is about the same, the biggest difference is the altitude, and the fact you will be carrying a heavier pack.

-Other: This tour is appropriate for “sporty and fit” first-time hikers who enjoy walking and have good balance.
+Other: This tour is appropriate for “sporty and fit” first-time hikers who enjoy hiking and have good balance.
 People with hip and knee issues might find a 3+ tour challenging because of the terrain, the duration of the hikes, and some of the sustained downhills.

 Moderate Plus Tours: Amalfi is the easiest of this group, then Dolomites Lite, followed by the Cinque Terre, Sardinia, Northern Greece Meteora & Zagori, and Andalusia.